If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 8. House Sitting

-People who want their vacant houses supervised and looked after if they intend to travel or go on vacation may ask their family and friends to play the watchguard.
+If they intend to travel or go on vacation, people who want their vacant houses supervised and looked after may ask their family and friends to play the WatchGuard.

-If they do not want to bother their friends and family, they can hire a house sitter.
+They can hire a house sitter if they do not want to bother their friends and family.
 That sitter could be you if you want.

-Your responsibilities when they are away may include mowing the lawn, feeding pets, collecting mail, watering the garden, and other tasks.
+When they are away, your responsibilities may include mowing the lawn, feeding pets, collecting mail, watering the garden, and other tasks.

 9. Food Delivery

-Delivering food and groceries to people who are willing to pay is a great way to make money.
-However, keep in mind that most delivery services only let people who are 18 or above sign up.
+Delivering food and groceries to people willing to pay is a great way to make money.
+However, remember that most delivery services only let people 18 or above sign up.

 Examples of food delivery services include DoorDash, Instacart, and others.
-With these services, you can work part-time or full-time depending on your schedule.
+You can work part-time or full-time with these services, depending on your schedule.

 10. Sell Your Photos

-These days, many mobile phone cameras are awesome, so you don’t even have to have a professional camera to capture amazing images.
-Websites, where you can sell stock images online, include iStockphoto and Shutterstock.
+Many mobile phone cameras are awesome these days, so you don’t even have to have a professional camera to capture amazing images.
+Websites where you can sell stock images online include iStockphoto and Shutterstock.

 11. Sell Your Items